FAQ for Rand Hall and Mui Ho Fine Arts Library

 What provisions have been made to compensate for the closure of Rand Hall during construction?

-A number of temporary facilities are being constructed at AAP to house displaced functions during the four-semester build period.
+A number of temporary facilities have been constructed at AAP to house displaced functions during the four-semester build period.
 Primary among these are relocated shop facilities, a temporary FAL, and provisional seminar and critique space.
 Collectively, these projects are termed "enabling projects" and are described in detail on the transition plans page.

 What services will be offered by the temporary FAL?